-If you’re facing a foreclosure, but don’t have money available to hire a lawyer to work with you throughout the process, you may want to consider:
+If you’re facing a foreclosure, but don’t have money available to hire a lawyer to work with you throughout the process, you might want to consider:

 Most foreclosure attorneys structure their fee agreements by charging an hourly rate, collecting a flat fee, or charging a monthly rate.
 The amount you’ll pay in total could range from several hundred dollars to several thousand dollars.
 Exactly how much you'll have to pay varies based on a number of factors, including the attorney’s level of experience and how much other attorneys in the area charge.
 (To learn more about foreclosure legal fees, see How Much Will a Foreclosure Attorney Charge?)

-Here are a few alternatives if you can’t afford to hire a foreclosure lawyer to assist you throughout a foreclosure.
+Here are a few alternatives if you can’t afford to hire a lawyer to assist you throughout a foreclosure.

 In most cases, you'll have to raise the defense in court, either by filing your own lawsuit (if the foreclosure is nonjudicial) or responding to the lender's lawsuit (if the foreclosure is judicial), which can be complicated.
 This means that it is usually better to hire an attorney than to go it alone if you want to successfully save your home.
 (Learn more in Do I Need a Foreclosure Attorney?)

 You might want to schedule at least one consultation with a lawyer even if you can’t afford to hire an attorney to represent you through the entire process.
 A lawyer can tell you exactly how foreclosure works in your state and how much time the process will likely take.

 The consultation.
-At the meeting, you may want to ask the lawyer to provide you with details about foreclosure procedures, to review the facts of your case, and determine whether you might have a defense to the foreclosure.
+At the meeting, you might want to ask the lawyer to provide you with details about foreclosure procedures, to review the facts of your case, and determine whether you might have a defense to the foreclosure.
 The lawyer can also help you decide your next steps and explain your legal rights.

 Some attorneys take on a certain number of pro bono cases to help people who have little or no income (or based on other factors).
 Contact your state bar association to get help finding pro bono attorneys who might be willing to assist you with your foreclosure case.

-A legal aid office may be able to help you for free if you qualify financially.
+A legal aid office might be able to help you for free if you qualify financially.
 Most states have legal aid programs for low-income individuals who need assistance.
 (You can find a list of various legal aid programs near you on the Legal Service Corporation's website.)